whitegrimreaper/twitchbot/README.md

     - Insults pigeonmob

 ## Planned functionality:
- - integration with Streamlabs API to track donations and subscriptions
+ - integration with ??
+API to track donations
+    - Streamlabs wants a lot of info so might just use Twitch API and other stuff
- - integration with ??? to track bits and possibly other ways of supporting
+ - integration with Twitch APIs to track bits, follows, subs, etc.
  - checking and controlling points gained from the above
- - spending those points (gonna keep this bit secret for a while just in case)
+ - spending those points to add activities to the subathon queue
+ - Data storage using some sort of local db
+    - either Mongo if i want nosql or sqllite and gorm if SQL